pip3alfar0/template-practicas/README.md

 ## 5. Git Hooks for testing
 Git hooks are scripts that run automatically.
 They can be useful for automating tasks such as running tests, linting, or formatting checks before committing or pushing changes.
 In the context of testing, hooks can help ensure that code is always validated before it enters the repository, helping to maintain the quality of the codebase.

 Git hooks are stored in the ./git/hooks/ directory of a repository, and each hook corresponds to a different Git event (e.g., pre-commit, pre-push, etc.).
-Aquí tenemos un ejemplos de los hooks usados para testing:
+Here we have examples of GitHooks used for testing:
 * Pre-commit Hook: This hook runs before the commit is completed.
 If the test fails, the commit will not be executed, ensuring that only code that passes tests successfully is committed.
 Its use can range from unit tests to static code analysis, among others.
 * Post-commit Hook: This Hook runs after a commit has been made.
 If theres is an error in this stage, it will not stop the commit itself (since it occurs post-commit) but can trigger notifications or log the issue for later review.
 This hook can be useful for tasks such as updating documentation, sending notifications, or recording details about the commit.
 * Pre-push Hook: This hook runs before pushing to the remote repository.
 If there is an error, the push will be stopped, allowing you to catch and fix issues before updating the remote branch.
 This hook is useful for running integration tests or end-to-end teststo ensure that code pushed to the repository does not break functionality.